alex-pa/SmallWebsite/README.md

 # StaticWebsite
-Simple static website using jquery
+Simple website using html, css, and jquery library